 All of our activities are guaranteed to get you walking and discovering interesting things about the history, wildlife and horticulture around you.

-Discover the magic of Hyde Park in the palm of your hand!
+Discover the magic of the parks in the palm of your hand!

 How to download the app

-- Click on the button below and follow the on-screen link to your phone's app store
+- Click on the buttons below and follow the on-screen link to your phone's app store

 - Download the app to your phone and open it

-- In most cases the Hyde Park game data should download automatically without an access code
+- In most cases the Royal Parks game data should download automatically without an access code

 - That's it.
 All you need to do now is set up your game profile and play!

-Once installed you can join the Hyde Park Explorer walk to discover the nature and history that lies within one of London’s most iconic parks.
+Once installed you can join the Royal Parks Explorer walk to discover the nature and history that lies within one of London’s most iconic parks.
 You can explore as much or as little as you like, and we'll be releasing new content throughout the year.

 Music for Trees, Regent's Park